What does it mean for a software application to be good? Here’s my ranked ordered list of “good software” attributes:

 Delivery includes two aspects: time and value.
 What is delivered must be the right thing and arrive soon enough to matter.
 Low value changes delivered quickly and high value changes delivered slowly are two sides of the same coin and result in the same negative consequence: the user becomes frustrated and abandons the application.

-First, code patterns.
-They exist as mechanisms to help us squishy brained humans make sense of the highly rigid logic of computer programs.
+First, design patterns.
+They exist as mechanisms to help squishy-brained humans make sense of the highly rigid logic of computer programs.
 Our brains are evolved to work well with patterns, and when we can map a difficult problem to an existing pattern, or break it down into a collection of patterns, we are substantially better able to reason about it; and to alter it to create new desired behaviors.
 The machine does not care about our puny abstractions and architectures.
 The CPU, compiler, and virtual machine are indifferent to the best laid plans of IDE’s and men.
 Patterns exist for people.
-Code patterns exist for the mad few we call programmers.

 Next question: what makes well-designed code valuable?
 We can attack the same question backwards by asking: what does it mean for code to be “well-designed”?
 Let’s make another list:

 Are there objective measures for these things?
 None that I know of.
-Maybe some for “proveable”, but people have designed entire programming languages chasing that mythical sasquatch (and they usually only have blurry pictures to show for it).
 Generally, these tend to be subjective things that Engineers feel about their code base.
 They also have very weak connections to the objective measurements of Quality, which are independent of an Engineer’s feelings about their code base.
-I’ve never met a Senior Engineer who could keep a straight place while claiming their application’s Superior Architecture is why their code base is bug-free.
+I’ve never met a Senior Engineer who could keep a straight place while claiming their application’s Superior Architecture is why their code base has so few bugs.
 These qualities do however have incredibly strong connections to the speed and ease of development.
 That’s Delivery, baby!
 We care about software design so that we can easily and quickly deliver predictable changes to the code.

 My favorite is “lead time to production” i.e. “length of time between when a feature is requested and when it’s available in production”.
 If lead time for the average task on your team is very low (e.g. small number of days), Delivery is probably doing very well.